briis/weatherbit/README.md

 There is only support for *daily* forecasts, as the hourly forecast requires a paid API Key.

+## Installation
+Currently this is not in the default HACS repository, but you can add this as a Custom Integration Repository under settings in HACS.
+If you don't have HACS installed, please do this first.
+Instructions are [here](https://hacs.xyz/)

 ## Configuration
 The Weatherbit weather service is free under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 Generic License](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
 Weather data will be pulled once every 30 minutes.